Newhall incident: Victims

-All four officers had less than two years with the CHP.
+All four officers had less than two years with the California Highway Patrol (CHP).
 All were married and had a combined total of seven children.

 Perpetrators

 Jack Wright Twinning (September 11, 1935 – April 6, 1970), age 34, and Bobby Augusta Davis (November 15, 1942 – August 16, 2009), age 27, were both career criminals with long histories of violent felonies.
-Twinning had been in and out of eight different federal prisons since age 16, including a five-year stint at Alcatraz, during which he killed another prisoner in self-defense.
-He had been released from a federal prison in Tallahassee, Florida, 11 months prior to the shootings.
+Twinning had been in and out of eight different federal prisons since age 16, including a five-year stint at Alcatraz Federal Penitentiary, during which he killed another prisoner in self-defense.
+He had been released from the federal prison in Tallahassee, Florida, eleven months prior to the shootings.
 Davis had been released from prison eight months prior to the shootings and was on parole in Houston, Texas.
 Twinning and Davis met and became friends in prison.

 After failing to land jobs following their release from prison, Twinning and Davis met again in Houston, and drove to Sacramento, California, where they failed in their attempt to rob banks.
 They then drove to Los Angeles in a 1964 Pontiac Grand Prix.
-En route to Los Angeles, they noticed construction along the highway near Gorman, and believed they could steal explosives there to commit a robbery.
+En route to Los Angeles, they noticed construction along the highway near Gorman and believed they could steal explosives there to commit a robbery.

 Twinning and Davis rented an apartment in Long Beach.
 Soon after, they began observing an armored car delivering cash to Santa Anita Park.
-They devised a scheme to use explosives to rob the delivery car on a freeway offramp.
+They devised a scheme to use explosives to rob the armored car on a freeway offramp.
 They returned to the construction site to procure the explosives.
-Inside their vehicle, they had amassed numerous weapons, including a Smith and Wesson Model 39 9mm semi-automatic pistol, a six-inch Colt Python .357 Magnum revolver, two snub-nosed Colt Detective Special .38-caliber revolvers, an M1903 Springfield .30-06 bolt-action, a Remington Model 572 .22-caliber pump-action rifle, and a .44 Magnum Ruger Model 44 semi-automatic carbine.
+Inside their vehicle, they had amassed numerous weapons, including a Smith & Wesson Model 39 9mm semi-automatic pistol, a six-inch Colt Python .357 Magnum revolver, two snub-nosed Colt Detective Special .38-caliber revolvers, an M1903 Springfield .30-06 bolt-action, a Remington Model 572 .22-caliber pump-action rifle and a .44 Magnum Ruger Model 44 semi-automatic carbine.

 Details

 Prior to the shootout

-On the evening of April 5, Davis dropped Twinning off in the mountains to steal the explosives.
+On the evening of April 5, 1970, Davis dropped Twinning off in the mountains to steal the explosives.
 At approximately 11:20 p.m.
 (UTC-8), Davis was driving northbound on Interstate 5 south of Gorman when he made an illegal U-turn across the highway median, nearly colliding with a southbound vehicle driven by Ivory Jack Tidwell (1925–2016), a serviceman en route to Port Hueneme with his wife, Viola Bernice White (1936–2019), as passenger.
 Tidwell had an argument with Davis and both stopped their vehicles, whereupon Davis brandished a firearm.
 Tidwell persuaded Davis that the CHP was in the area, and Davis drove away.
-The couple immediately drove to a public telephone and reported the incident, including a description of Davis's vehicle, to the CHP.
+The couple immediately drove to a public telephone and reported the incident, including a description of Davis' vehicle, to the CHP.
 Officers in the area were informed the vehicle was wanted in connection with a misdemeanor.
 The area was sparsely populated; hunting and shooting were allowed.